 However, this study also has a number of limitations.
+Loss to follow-up is a common issue in longitudinal studies and its rate increases with increasing duration of the study.
+Loss to follow-up is inevitable in most cohort studies and may leads to selection bias, particularly when it is non-random and linked to the study outcomes.
+Additionally, as a result of loss to follow-up, the statistical power of the study to address specific research questions may reduce, especially in relatively small studies like MACS.
+However, both MACS and LISAplus studies achieved good follow-up rates, with 59% and 64% attendance at the 12 and 18-year follow-ups, respectively in MACS and approximately 50% at the 15-year follow-ups in LISAplus.
 However, it is somewhat reassuring that with the exception of parental education and the number of older siblings, there were no significant demographic and/or early sensitization differences between attending and non-attending children in either cohort.
 The second limitation is that we were unable to establish the effect of food sensitization at 6 and 12 months in the population-based LISAplus study, as sensitization was not assessed in the first year of life.
 Since the significant deficit in FEV1 and FEV1/FVC ratio in MACS was demonstrated in those who had early life food sensitization, we were unable to confirm if these findings were limited to individuals at high risk of atopy.

+Given the multiple comparisons made in our analysis, there is the potential for some of the associations to be false positive.
+This limitation should be considered when interpreting our results.
+However, consistency of the results in relation to 6 months food sensitization suggest that this association is valid.

 In conclusion, food sensitization without co-existent aeroallergen sensitization in the first year of life was associated with declines in FEV1 and FEV1/FVC ratio during adolescence in the high allergy risk cohort.
 Early childhood asthma has only partially mediated these associations between food only sensitization at 6 and 12 months and pre-BD FEV1 at 12 and 18 years.
 As such, there appears to be a direct pathway from food sensitization in infancy to decreased adolescent lung function.
 Food sensitization in infancy could be a potential risk factor, or early immunological marker, for adolescent lung function impairment that should be considered when assessing lung function.
 Further research is required to confirm these findings in other settings.
 It remains to be determined if more appropriate management of asthma during early childhood can improve lung function in adolescence.